 Tequila & Soda with Lime

 Frozen margaritas are popular and incredibly tasty, but run in the 250 calorie range.
 Some restaurant margaritas are even worse, with enough sugar to exceed 350 calories.
 As with many things, taking it back to the basics is the way to go.
-The classic margarita is made with just tequila, triple sec, and lime juice, which leaves out the sugary rim and flavored mixers, getting the calorie count down to 150 calories.
+The classic margarita is low calorie and made with just tequila, triple sec, and lime juice, in a glass such as this, leaving out the sugary rim and flavored mixers, getting the calorie count down to 150 calories.
 To take it even further, order tequila and soda with orange and lime garnish.
 Squeeze the orange and lime garnish into the drink, and muddle them in with your straw.

 Total: 95 calories